 The stakeholders who were interviewed include direct users of sanitation services, service providers, government officials (including those posted in local government) and others like officials from TNUSSP's partner non-governmental organisations (NGOs), research institutions and so on.
-A total of 118 persons (73 women, 4 transgender, 41 men) were met with.
-The methods adopted during gender assessment include desk review, site visits, individual interviews - especially with government officers, and focus group discussions with clients and service providers.
+A total of 118 persons (73 women, 4 transgender and 41 men) were interviewed.
+The methods adopted during the gender assessment include desk review, site visits and individual interviews - especially with government officers, and focus group discussions with clients and service providers.

-The divide between men and women is significant between men and women not just in terms of access to toilets but in all stages of the sanitation chain.
+The divide between men and women is significant not just in terms of access to toilets but in all stages of the sanitation chain.
 There is also minimal understanding of women's role across the value chain.
 Women are seldom involved in decision-making at the household level, despite being responsible for household water and sanitation.
-Also, women are seldom involved in programme design, planning and implementation.
+Also, women are rarely involved in programme design, planning and implementation.
 The consequences of this disparity are therefore felt the most by women.
-Thus, it is imperative to carry out this gender assessment through holistic lenses.
+Thus, it is imperative to carry out this gender assessment through a holistic lens.